ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 You can see that the Magellan points are closest to Pacific Project points most often in areas of high wind speed and high surface water temperature - areas where storms are likely to occur.

-Tip: Your map projection may be cut off in the middle of the Pacific on the left and right.
-To change that so you can view the whole Pacific ocean at once, try [this quick tutorial on changing the map projection](https://www.gislounge.com/center-map-pacific-ocean-using-qgis/).

 ## Conclusion
 Of course, more data, especially more Magellan data, would make this graph more interesting.
 However, I think it is apparent that weather may possibly have affected the Cook and Forster voyages, because you can see that those points are clustered in areas of high wind speed and low sea surface temperature.